From fishing to e-gates: The key takeaways from Starmer’s Brexit deal

 They have also agreed to explore further cooperation on health security, including the “detection of, preparedness for, and response to emerging health threats to prevent and mitigate against future pandemics and health crises”.

-Alongside this, it has been announced that the UK will enter talks about access to EU facial images data for the first time, which will make it easier to catch criminals across borders.
+Alongside this, it has been announced that the UK will enter talks about access to EU facial image data for the first time, which will make it easier to catch criminals across borders.

 Fishing rights

-Fishing rights have been a key stumbling bloc in negotiations with the European Union, with negotiators hashing out details on the issue until the early hours of the morning on Monday.
-But after a major breakthrough, Britain has now agreed to open its fishing waters for 12 more years to EU boats — significantly more than the five years that was initially offered by the UK.
+Fishing rights have been a key obstacle in negotiations with the European Union, with negotiators hashing out details on the issue until the early hours of the morning on Monday.
+But after a major breakthrough, Britain has now agreed to open its fishing waters for 12 more years to EU boats – significantly more than the five years that were initially offered by the UK.

 Trade